roar109/bpmconsoleutil/README.md

 #What we need?
-Only an ant distribution to run the script.
+Only an ant distribution to run the script, an ear app and a JBoss AS.
-And ear app
-A JBoss AS

 ##Available targets:
 ```ant